Abandoned & Little-Known Airfields:

 A WW2-era National Archives photo, looking north at the runway at Charleston (note the blimp at the center of the picture).

-The airfield consisted of three 1,400' asphalt runways, two blimp mooring circles, and a seaplane hangar.
+The NAS Charleston airfield consisted of three 1,400' asphalt runways, 2 blimp mooring circles, and a seaplane hangar.

 With such short runways, only very small or lightly loaded landplanes could operate from the facility.

-Larger Navy aircraft were forced to operate from Charleston AAF, four miles away.
+Larger Navy aircraft were forced to operate from Charleston AAF, 4 miles away.

 The 1945 AAF Airfield Directory (courtesy of Scott Murdock) described Charleston NAS